hmoustaphaousmane/alx-low_level_programming/0x01-variables_if_else_while/README.md

 * 1-last_digit.c : print the last digit of the number stored in the variable n

+* 2-print_alphabet.c : print the alphabet in lowercase

-3-print_alphabets.c : print the alphabet in lowercase
+* 3-print_alphabets.c : print the alphabet in lowercase and upper case